Devrajput024/Practice-demo/README.md

   # Practice-demo
-This for practice
+This for practice.